Questions To Ask A REALTOR® Before And During The Home Buying Process

 Having a team behind your chosen REALTOR® can be a positive or a negative, depending on the type of experience you are searching for.
-On one hand, a team can make the process more efficient.
-On the other hand, you may want the personal touch that comes with working one-on-one with a REALTOR®.
+A team can make the process more efficient, but you may want the personal touch that comes with working one-on-one with a REALTOR®.

 What Is Your Usual Availability?
 What Is The Best Way To Reach You?

 It would be unreasonable to expect your real estate agent to be available at all hours.
-After all, they have their own personal lives!
-But it is smart to ask about their usual availability.
+After all, they have their own lives, but it’s smart to ask about their usual availability.

 You’ll want someone who is available when you are.
 For example, if you work 9 – 5 during the week and plan to shop for houses on the weekend, you’ll want a REALTOR® who’s available for that.

-Beyond a compatible schedule, you’ll want an agent who is easy to get ahold of.
+Beyond a compatible schedule, you’ll also want an agent who is easy to get a hold of.
 In the best-case scenario, a REALTOR® will be available for phone calls.
 If they’re only available through text and email, it could be challenging to get in contact when you need them.
 Make sure that the communication style is a good fit before moving forward.

 How Many Homes Did You Help Close On In The Past Year?

 Ultimately, a successful home shopping experience ends with a closing.
-You’ll want to work with a REALTOR® that has proven they can consistently help clients close on their dream home.
-If they haven’t closed on any homes in the last year, that is not a good sign.
+You’ll want to work with a REALTOR® that has proven they can consistently help clients close on their new homes.
+If they haven’t closed on any homes in the last year, that isn’t a good sign.

 What Is Your Average List-Price-To-Sales-Price Ratio?

-The listed price of a home is often significantly different from the final sale price.
-If the sale price is consistently lower than the listed price, then you’ll know your real estate agent is a sharp negotiator.
+A home's listing price is often significantly different from the final sale price.
+If the sale price is consistently lower than the listed price, you’ll know your real estate agent is a sharp negotiator.
 Since no one wants to pay more for their home purchase, looking for a REALTOR® with a great track record of negotiating for a better deal makes sense.

 How Many Clients Do You Work With At A Time?